4paradigm/OpenMLDB/docs/en/standalone_vs_cluster.md

 Offline task management is a unique feature of the cluster version.

-The standalone version `LOAD DATA` data, `SELECT INTO` command is blocking, the cluster version will submit a task, and provide `SHOW JOBS`, `SHOW JOB` commands to view offline tasks.
+The `LOAD DATA` and `SELECT INTO` command are blocking in the standalone version.
+However, the cluster version submits a task for those commands, and provides the commands ``SHOW JOBS`` and `SHOW JOB` to investigate the status of offline tasks.
 For details, see [Offline Task Management](../reference/sql/task_manage/reference.md).

-### 2.4 SQL Boundaries
+### 2.4 SQL Functionalities

 The differences in SQL query capabilities supported by the cluster version and the standalone version include: